Anti-Raid/splashtail/data/docs/guide/templating.md

 Note that this only applies to templates used to construct messages such as ``Audit Long Sink`` templates.

+## Gateway event structure

+All gateway events are tagged

 ## Common Functions And Filters

 ### Base filters